whatskenmaking/DIY-MiSTer-Handheld/README.md

 ### High Priority Improvements
 * **Battery Indicator**: There is currently no external indicator to give the user the status of the battery.
 Therefore, when the battery dies, the device just powers off.
 The charge controller inside the handheld does have LEDs and a status pin for gathering this information, which could be broken out to an LED that's externally facing.
+* **Screen Brightness**: There is currently not a way to adjust the brightness of the display.
+The HDMI display does have brightness adjustment buttons, but they are only accessible when opening up the handheld.
+The best solution would probably be to just port those buttons out to a set of buttons externally available on the shell.

 ### Other Improvements
+* **Headphone Jack**: There is currently no externally accessible headphone jack.
+I think one could be easily added by porting out the 3.5mm jack on the HDMI display.
 * **Battery Life**: The battery currently used in the device is a 5000mAH Lithium Polymer battery pack, which provides approximately 2.5 hours of gameplay.
 I do believe that with some redesign of the case, a larger battery pack could be used.
 Before I added the shoulder buttons, I was able to fit an 8000mAH battery and was getting around 4 hours of play time on a single charge.
 I also experimented with a 10,000mAH battery pack, but could not make it fit and keep the device footpring reasonable.
 * **Active Cooling**: The current design uses copper heatsinks as a passive cooling solution.
 I don't have any concern over the device getting hot enough to cause damage, but it does get a bit warm when playing certain cores (such as PSX) for more than 30 minutes.
 A more efficient heatsink solution or even a fan might be something to consider.